As his column turns 30, remembering Eric Zorn's biggest crusade

 But this is the opportunity open to every columnist, including the windbags and charlatans who shed tears on cue and champion every cause their inbox guarantees will be a winner.
 What sets Zorn apart is what he made of his platform after he got it.

-In February of 1994 Zorn began writing columns on behalf of Rolando Cruz, a young man who'd been sitting on death row since 1985 for a crime he didn't commit: the 1983 rape and murder of ten-year-old Jeanine Nicarico of Naperville.
+In February 1994 Zorn began writing columns on behalf of Rolando Cruz, a young man who'd been sitting on death row since 1985 for a crime he didn't commit: the 1983 rape and murder of ten-year-old Jeanine Nicarico of Naperville.
 Codefendant Alex Hernandez was serving a sentence of 80 years in prison.
-The case had attracted plenty of attention already, and a Zorn column allowing that aspects of the case were troubling and merited a closer look because the stakes were so high could have come and gone like a midnight bus at a stop sign.
+The case had attracted plenty of attention already, and a Zorn column allowing that aspects of it were "troubling" and merited a "closer look" because the "stakes were so high" could have come and gone like a midnight bus at a stop sign.

 But Zorn dug in.
 He mastered the case file and sicced logic and common sense on prosecutor Jim Ryan's case for executing Cruz.
 The case fell apart.
 "This case is not about technicalities; it's about a massive miscarriage of justice, blatant misrepresentations to the jury," Zorn told us then.
 "The whole story is so overwhelming.
 In a column 800 words at a time, I can bite off one thing, make a point with it, and bite off another."

 In his first five weeks on the case, Zorn wrote 13 columns.
 In the next 20 months, many more would follow.
 His relentlessness made people uncomfortable, other journalists included.
 Columnists were expected to sprinkle their sympathies liberally among life's woes, rather than focus on a single outrage and actually presume to undo it.
-What about all the other poor, innocent bastards on Death Row who don't have anybody writing about them? a colleague asked me then.
+What about all the other poor, innocent bastards on death row who don't have anybody writing about them? a colleague asked me then.
 Zorn told me somebody snickered on an online bulletin board, "Is every columnist going to get his favorite martyr out of jail?"

 But in 1995 Cruz and Hernandez were exonerated and sent home.
 Then something remarkable happened.
 Don Wycliff, editor of the Tribune editorial page, who'd bitten his lip and gone along with the decision to endorse Ryan, let his disgust get the better of him.
 He came into his office one Sunday and banged out an editorial that he published the next day without clearing it with anyone.